oxiadenine/kotlin-js-wrappers/README.md

 * [kotlin-react-intl](kotlin-react-intl/README.md)
 * [kotlin-react-responsive](kotlin-react-responsive/README.md)

-All wrappers are available on npm: `npm install <wrapper name>`

-Artifacts installable using Maven and Gradle are published to [Bintray](https://dl.bintray.com/samgarasx/kotlin-js-wrappers).
+Artifacts installable using Maven and Gradle are published to [Bintray](https://bintray.com/samgarasx/kotlin-js-wrappers).

 **All packages require JDK 8 to be installed.**